1:1 SUGAR REPLACEMENT

 TAKEAWAY:

-When swapping sugar with 1:1 sugar replacements, expect some trial and error till you find a level that resonate with YOUR palate.
-Some sweeteners may taste way too strong, while others seem to disappear in your recipe.
+When swapping sugar with 1:1 sugar replacements, expect some trial and error till you find a level that resonates with YOUR palate.
+In some cases they may taste way too strong, while in others, they seem to disappear in your recipe.
 Why?
 Because the sweetness level varies depending on:

 ✔ What you’re sweetening